Mukhbir - The Story of a Spy

-Mukhbir – The Story of a Spy is an Indian spy-thriller original series directed by Shivam Nair and Jayprad Desai and produced by Vaibhav Modi under the banner of Victor Tango Entertainment.
-The series is the adaptation of the retired Joint Director of the Intelligence Bureau Maloy Krishna Dhar's novel, Mission to Pakistan: An Intelligence Agent in Pakistan and stars Zain Khan Durrani, Prakash Raj, Adil Hussain, Barkha Bisht, Harsh Chhaya, Satyadeep Mishra, Bijou Thaangjam and Zoya Afroz in the pivotal roles.
-The plot follows a secret agent who led India to evade several aggressive advances from the enemy country by providing intelligence and by helping India in 1965 war and give a befitting reply to Pakistan 's Operation Gibraltar and Operation Grand Slam maneuvres.
+Mukhbir – The Story of a Spy is an Indian spy-thriller series directed by Shivam Nair and Jayprad Desai and produced by Vaibhav Modi and Tabassum Modi, under Victor Tango Entertainment.
+It is the official adaptation of the retired Joint Director of the Intelligence Bureau, Maloy Krishna Dhar's novel, Mission to Pakistan: An Intelligence Agent in Pakistan.
+It starred Zain Khan Durrani, Prakash Raj, Adil Hussain, Barkha Bisht, Harsh Chhaya, Satyadeep Mishra, Bijou Thaangjam and Zoya Afroz in pivotal roles.
+The plot follows a secret agent who led India in evading several aggressive advances from the enemy country by providing intelligence and helping India in 1965 war give a befitting reply to Pakistan's Operation Gibraltar and Operation Grand Slam manoeuvres.
 The series released on ZEE5 on 11 November 2022.